anudeep512/Disassembler/README.md

 ## Prerequisite
-Check if suitable compiler exists for compiling the c++ code
+Check if a suitable compiler exists for compiling the C++ code

 for g++ compiler: